takinoy/zen-gtk-themes/README.md

  - Remove shadow on menubar.
  - Update color scheme for panel, menu, menubar, scroolbar and prelight state.
  - Sources availables in git repository.
- - Package "zen-gtk-themes" in "AUR" for archlinux users.
+ - Package "zenx-gtk-themes" in "AUR" for archlinux users.

 0.5
  - Improve theme rendering and consistency for gtk2 and gtk3 versions.